 Certain injections have the same effect as many medications.
 Doctors use 2 basic types for spinal stenosis:

 Corticosteroids: These can be injected straight into the area around the spinal cord.
 This is called an epidural injection.
 Like NSAIDs, steroids work on inflammation and pain.
-Your doctor can give them to you at her office.
+An anesthesiologist or other specialist administers the injection.

 - Nerve blocks are anesthetics injected near the damaged nerves.
 Everybody responds differently to these injections.
 You may get relief for a long time, for a short period, or not at all.